zmughal-utils/vimrc/.vim/bundle/local_vimrc/README.md

 ## History

+- v2.2.11
+    - BUG: Use `is_eligible` on the right pathname (PR#12)
+    - ENH: Don't source anything on directories
+    - ENH: Don't source multiple times in a row with a same buffer
+    - ENH: Improve logs
+    - DOC: Miscelleanous improvments
+- v2.2.10
+    - ENH: Add 'edit local vimrc' in menu
+    - ENH: Ignore buffer when `! lh#project#is_eligible()`
+    - ENH: Abort of quickfix and fugitive paths
+    - PERF: Improve vim startup time
 - v2.2.9  ENH: Simplify permission list management
 - v2.2.8  BUG: Fix regression to support Vim7.3
 - v2.2.7  ENH: Listen for BufRead and BufNewFile